AlmaLinux/almalinux.org/content/blog/2024-09-09-fips-validation-for-almalinux-update.md

 This allows people with less knowledge about cryptography to configure a strong baseline for implementing secure systems.

 _Note: AlmaLinux is no longer supported by the Foundation, and has been out of support since AlmaLinux 9.3 was released in [November of 2023](https://wiki.almalinux.org/release-notes/).
-Backporting security fixes to older versions it out of scope for the foundation, but [Tuxcare](https://tuxcare.com/) does provide that service to their customers.
+Backporting security fixes to older versions is out of scope for the foundation, but [Tuxcare](https://tuxcare.com/) does provide that service to their customers.
 Since FIPS is primarily required by institutions that like support contracts, we strongly recommend anyone who's looking for it, talk to them._

 ### Testing